Patents and the MIT License

 Samba

 In 2026, the Samba Project is nearly 30 years old and has conservatively a billion users.
-It started when I got upset at Microsoft for wanting to monopolise all computer networking!
+Samba started when I got upset at Microsoft for trying to monopolise all computer networking.
 I discovered some unmaintained but interesting open source software for sharing files and printers with workstation computers.
 And the rest is the official Samba history.
-Samba isn’t just a clever idea, it is implemented by talented software engineers with a very large number of total contributors.
-I was not one of the Samba core engineers, not being good at intensive protocol analysis combining encryption, obfuscation, historical anomalies and sheer overwhelming volume of old-school RPC design.
-I was (and remain) more interested in interoperability architecture and design, why these things are needed and make sense to users.
-During its first decade: ...
+Samba is implemented by talented software engineers with a very large number of total contributors.
+I was (and remain) most interested in interoperability architecture and design, why these things are needed and make sense to users.
+Plus some protocol analysis, for example, technical readers may know the NTLMv2 encryption scheme was tricky, but turned out to be the same as used in the NTFS filesystem - NTLM is deprecated in favour of Kerberos now but those were the days.
+I wrote How to Replace Windows NT with Linux, explaining protocol-first strategies for removing Microsoft software. ...